 We work at the intersection where market forces meet social impact.
 It’s an idea introduced by George R. Roberts, one of the founders of KKR, a leading private equity firm.
 In 1997, Roberts started REDF to put his own money to work to end persistent joblessness and launched what would become known as venture philanthropy.

 We’re funders and business experts who provide money, know-how, and networks to help build social enterprises, mission-driven businesses focused on hiring and assisting people who are willing and able to work, but have the hardest time getting jobs.
 And we’ve helped thousands of people in California get jobs and find hope.

-Now we’re taking best practices learned from over 15 years of experience to scale the impact of social enterprise nationally and help tens of thousands more people work, contribute their many talents to our community, and build a better future for us all.
+Now we’re taking best practices learned from over 18 years of experience to scale the impact of social enterprise nationally and help tens of thousands more people work, contribute their many talents to our community, and build a better future for us all.